What Is a "Style"?

 For example, art historians cite exhibition catalogs; humanities scholars cite multi-volume works with multiple editors and translators; and STEM researchers cite publications whose titles include Greek letters and other symbols, and compounds with superscripts and subscripts.

 - The styles for the Modern Language Association (MLA) and the American Psychological Association (APA), best suit writing in the humanities and social sciences, respectively.
-"Chicago" was the style begun by the University of Chicago Press and now used by many publications and disciplines, either as their primary style or as a supplement.
+The Chicago Manual of Style, begun by the University of Chicago Press, is now used by many publications and disciplines, including social sciences, either as their primary style or as a supplement.

 - Some specialized disciplines have created their own styles, which provide rules for citing their discipline-specific terms; an example is the American Medical Association (AMA) style, which includes things like proper names of laboratory tests and their units, and mathematical equations.